 The Fix:

 High-performing teams take the guesswork out of co-sell by defining — and operationalizing — a "co-sell ready" profile.
-This includes a short list of clear, consistent criteria sellers can use to assess whether an opportunity is a good candidate for co-sell support.
+They give sellers clear criteria to assess a co-sell opportunity.

 Typical indicators include: